hashkat/hashkat/docs/tutorial12.md

 #### Agent - Followback Probability

-Followback_probability is the probability that if an agent is followed, the agent will return the favour and follow the follower.
+Followback_probability is the probability that if an agent is followed, the agent will return the favour.
 On Twitter experiments have shown this value to be about 44%.

 ```python
 agents: